- Home

 Newington Human Services assists with the application process for various Social Security programs

-To qualify for Social Security disability benefits, you must have worked long enough in jobs covered by Social Security (usually 10 years).
-Then, you must have a medical condition that meets Social Security's definition of disability.
+To qualify for Social Security disability benefits, you must have worked long enough in jobs covered by Social Security (usually 5 out of the past 10 years).
+You must have a medical condition that meets Social Security's definition of disability.

 In general, SSA pays monthly benefits to people who are unable to work for a year or more, or who have a condition expected to end in death.
-The disability must be so severe the worker cannot work, considering age, education and experience.
+The disability must be so severe that the worker cannot work more than a substantial gainful activity amount set by social Security- considering age, education and experience.

-If you think you may be eligible to receive disability benefits and would like to apply you can apply online or contact Newington Human Services for assistance.
-Schedule appointment 860-665-8590.
+If you think you may be eligible to receive disability benefits and would like to apply you can apply online at https://www.ssa.gov or you contact Newington Human Services for assistance.
+To schedule appointment call 860-665-8590.

 Applying online for disability benefits offers several advantages